 That’s one reason why you’re here today.

 The other is to say thank you.

 Today, we show our love and gratitude to outstanding volunteers.

 We know you are deserving.
-Your nomination came from the people who know you best.
+After all, your nomination came from the people who know you best.
 They saw how hard you were working and how much you’re admired.
 They want to celebrate you.

 And that’s a sentiment I wholeheartedly agree with!

-Together, you’re on the front lines of building a smarter, more caring nation.
-You represent our values, the kind of country we want to live in and that we want our children and grandchildren to live in.
+Together, you are on the front lines of volunteerism.
+You represent our values and the kind of country we want to live in and that we want our children and grandchildren to live in.